 With such a wide diversity in the types of photocopiers available, this is a difficult question to answer precisely.
 Generally, a small, low-volume machine is likely to cost a few hundred pounds, but very large and high volume machines go into the tens of thousands of pounds.

-The major suppliers of photocopiers include Xerox, Sharp, Ricoh and Canon, and they all supply a full range of different types of photocopier.
-By getting more than one quote, from a few different suppliers, you will be able to get a good idea of the type of machines available in your price range.
+The major photocopier suppliers include Xerox, Sharp, Ricoh and Canon, and they all supply a full range of different types of photocopy machines.
+By getting more than one quote, from a few different suppliers, you will be able to get a good idea of photocopier prices within your budget.

 It is also possible to buy a second-hand photocopier, in which case it is worth checking on how old the machine is.
 Machines like photocopiers are usually expected to last around five years, anything older than this is probably not worth investing in.